 During the formative years of the Meiji Government the Home Ministry began to task of mapping the entire nation of Japan prefecture by prefecture.
 Of course Japan’s Shimane Prefecture which included the Oki Islands and westermost regions of Japan were included within this process.
+In the year 1877 Shimane Prefecture inquired to the Home Ministry if Ulleungdo and another island (Dokdo) should be placed under their administrative control.
+The purpose of this inquiry was to determine which territories were included before mapping Japan.

 “…Inquiry regarding the compilation of the cadastre for Takeshima and “another island” in the Sea of Japan…”